housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 #### How should we lazy load on scroll?

-Using a library that makes it easier to lazy load elements but uses scroll event listeners is a good start.
+Finding a library that makes it easier to lazy load elements but uses scroll event listeners is a start.
 If possible however, try to find a solution that relies on IntersectionObserver but also provides a polyfill for browsers that do not yet support it.
 Here's a [handy article](https://blog.angularindepth.com/a-modern-solution-to-lazy-loading-using-intersection-observer-9280c149bbc) that shows you how to create an Angular directive with IntersectionObserver.

 <aside><p>Psst...Chrome will soon let you <a href="https://youtu.be/reztLS3vomE?t=643">lazy load images and iframes</a> without relying on a third-party library or custom solution.</p></aside>

 ### Code splitting

-*Code splitting* refers to the practice of splitting the entire application bundle into separate chunks that can be lazy loaded on demand.
-In other words, instead of providing users with all the code that makes up the application when they load the very first page, we can give them pieces of the bundle as they navigate throughout the app.
+Code splitting refers to the practice of splitting the application bundle into separate chunks that can be lazy loaded on demand.
+In other words, instead of providing users with all the code that makes up the application when they load the very first page, you can give them pieces of the bundle as they navigate throughout the app.

-We can apply code splitting in different ways, but it commonly happens on the route level.
+You can apply code splitting in different ways, but it commonly happens on the route level.
 Webpack, the module bundler used by Angular CLI, has code splitting [built-in](https://webpack.js.org/guides/code-splitting/).
-Without needing to dive in to the internals of our Webpack configurations in order to make this work, Angular router allows us to lazy-load any feature module that we build.
+Without needing to dive in to the internals of our Webpack configurations in order to make this work, Angular router allows you to lazy-load any feature module that you build.

 Let's see this in action by building our next route, `/house`, which shows information for a single house: